-Data extracted in March 2020
+Data extracted in November 2021

 Planned article update: 23 February 2023

 Although statistics on services by modes of supply are important for different user groups (policy-makers, trade negotiators, researchers, etc.), there is a scarcity of relevant data, which makes it difficult to properly assess the international supply of services.
-To produce better-quality and more comparable data, Eurostat continues to work in cooperation with the countries and international organisations on further developing and better aligning the model to accord with empirical evidence.
-The current model and applied methodology are described in detail in the section ‘simplified Eurostat model’.
+To produce better-quality and more comparable data, Eurostat continues its works in cooperation with countries and international organisations on further developing and better aligning the Eurostat-WTO model to accord with empirical evidence.
+The current model and applied methodology are described in detail in the section ‘Applied methodology’.

 Trade in services by modes of supply

 The General Agreement on Trade in Services (GATS), the first multilateral agreement to cover trade in services, defines trade in services as the supply of a service through any of four modes of supply, outlined in the bullet points below.

 - Mode 1 - cross-border supply: from the territory of one country into the territory of another country;

 - Mode 2 - consumption abroad: in the territory of one country to the service consumer of another country;